 Real faith rests in Christ alone and produces ongoing repentance, humility, perseverance, and growing love for righteousness.

-Saving faith is not dramatic emotion.
+Saving faith is not emotional impulse.
 It is not religious effort.
 It is not moral resolve.

-Rather, it is the Spirit awakened trust that clings to Christ as sufficient Savior and sovereign Lord.
+Saving faith is the Spirit-given trust that rests fully on Jesus Christ as sufficient Savior and sovereign Lord.